 Ask: which step produced the wrong context?

-Read the full session trace across all LLM calls
+Read the full session trace across every LLM call

-Fix the prompt, tool interface, or memory architecture
+Fix the prompt, the tool interface, or the memory architecture

-Verify with a replay eval on the captured session
+Verify with a replay eval against the captured session

-Research from the agentic AI fault taxonomy literature [1] identifies several recurring failure patterns.
-For the purposes of incident response, these collapse into four operationally distinct modes — each with a different signal, blast radius, and triage path.
+The agentic AI fault taxonomy literature [1] catalogs many failure patterns.
+For incident response, they collapse into four operationally distinct modes — each with a different signal, a different blast radius, a different triage path.

 1. Hallucination propagation

 The model generates a false assertion early in the session.
-Because agents accumulate context across calls, this assertion gets referenced and re-affirmed in later steps.
-By call 20, the hallucination has become an established fact inside the session.
-The model isn't wrong because it's confused — it's wrong because its own earlier output is now evidence.
+Because agents accumulate context across calls, that assertion gets referenced and re-affirmed in later steps.
+By call 20, the hallucination is an established fact inside the session.
+The model is not wrong because it is confused.
+It is wrong because its own earlier output is now evidence.

 2. Tool misfire

 The model selects the wrong tool, passes malformed arguments, or misinterprets tool output.
-Unlike hallucination, this can produce real side effects immediately — deleted records, sent emails, processed payments, triggered workflows.
-The session may look healthy in terms of latency and token counts while causing irreversible damage downstream.
+Unlike hallucination, tool misfire produces real side effects immediately — deleted records, sent emails, processed payments, triggered workflows.
+The session looks healthy on latency and token counts while causing irreversible damage downstream.

-The key signature: a tool was called with an unexpected argument pattern, or a tool returned data that the model processed without validating against the session's stated goal.
+Signature: a tool was called with an unexpected argument pattern, or a tool returned data the model processed without validating against the session's stated goal.

 3. Context poisoning

 A hallucination or injected content makes it into persistent context — goal state, working memory, retrieved documents.
-The model's framing of the entire task becomes warped.
-Long-running agents are especially vulnerable because they carry context across many turns and the poisoning compounds over time [5].
+The agent's framing of the entire task warps.
+Long-running agents are especially exposed because they carry context across many turns and the poisoning compounds [5].

-Context poisoning differs from standard hallucination propagation in that it affects the agent's self-model — what it thinks it's trying to do — rather than its factual claims about the world.
+Context poisoning differs from hallucination propagation in what it corrupts.
+Hallucination poisons factual claims about the world.
+Poisoning corrupts the agent's self-model — what it thinks it is trying to do.

 4. Cost runaway

-The agent enters a loop: repeated tool calls with similar arguments, infinite retry logic, self-spawning subagents, or circular reasoning chains.
-No wrong output in the traditional sense — the agent may never surface a result at all.
+The agent loops: repeated tool calls with similar arguments, infinite retry logic, self-spawning subagents, circular reasoning chains.
+There is no wrong output in the traditional sense — the agent may never surface a result.
 The failure is financial and operational.
 Token consumption compounds silently until a budget alarm fires or the session times out [6].

-The key signature: token counts per session spike well above the baseline.
+Signature: per-session token counts spike well above baseline.
 Tool call frequency is abnormally high.
-The same tool gets called multiple times with nearly identical arguments.
+The same tool gets called multiple times with near-identical arguments.

-A structured triage sequence that works when the error log is empty
+A triage sequence that holds when the error log is empty and the SLO dashboard is green.

 Contain the session

-Kill the active session immediately if the agent is still running.
-Revoke API credentials if tool misfire is suspected.
+Kill the active session if the agent is still running.
+Revoke API credentials if tool misfire is in play.
 Rate-limit the agent's access to external services until you understand the blast radius.
-Do not let the agent continue to run while you investigate.
+An agent that keeps running while you investigate is an agent that keeps making decisions you have not authorized.

 Capture the session trace

-Export the complete session trace before logs rotate.
-You need every LLM call with its full prompt and completion, every tool invocation with its arguments and response, and the full context window state at each step.
-Capture now — reconstruct later.
+Export the complete trace before logs rotate.
+Every LLM call with full prompt and completion.
+Every tool invocation with arguments and response.
+The full context window state at each step.
+Capture now.
+Reconstruct later.
+Logs that rotated mid-investigation are not coming back.

 Classify the failure mode

-Before reading the trace in detail, look at the high-level signals to classify which of the four failure modes this is.
-Classification determines your triage path.
-A cost runaway incident has a completely different investigation sequence than a context poisoning one.
+Before reading the trace in detail, look at the high-level signals and classify which of the four modes this is.
+Classification determines the triage path.
+A cost runaway investigation has nothing in common with a context poisoning investigation.
+Misclassify and you spend an hour reading the wrong evidence.

 Find the fault origin

-Walk the session trace backward from the wrong output.
+Walk the trace backward from the wrong output.
 Identify the earliest step where the agent's reasoning diverges from what you would expect.
-That step is your fault origin — not the step that produced the bad output, but the step that first introduced the wrong premise.
-Everything between the fault origin and the final output is cascade.
+That step is the fault origin — not the step that produced the bad output, but the step that first introduced the wrong premise.
+Everything between origin and final output is cascade.

-List every external action the agent took after the fault origin.
-For each action, determine whether it's reversible.
-Deleted data, sent communications, processed transactions, and modified state all need explicit reversal plans.
-Log everything — you'll need it for the postmortem.
+Enumerate every external action the agent took after the fault origin.
+For each, decide whether it is reversible.
+Deleted data, sent communications, processed transactions, modified state — each needs an explicit reversal plan.
+Log everything.
+The postmortem will need it.

 {"session_id":"ses_abc123","step":2,"type":"tool_call","tool":"get_customer","args":{"id":"cust_789"},"status":"ok","summary":"Returned Alice Chen, enterprise tier"}

-A session trace for a complex agent run can be hundreds of events long.
-Reading it sequentially from the start is the wrong approach — you'll spend most of your time reviewing steps that were fine.
+A complex agent run produces a trace hundreds of events long.
+Reading sequentially from step one is the wrong move.
+You will spend most of your time on steps that were fine.
 The correct method is forensic: start from the known bad output and work backwards.

 The backward trace method

-Take the final wrong output — a hallucinated order confirmation, a malformed API call, an incorrectly processed payment — and ask: what information would have to be true for this output to make sense?
-Then find the step where that information first appeared in the session.
-That's your fault origin.
+Take the final wrong output — a hallucinated order confirmation, a malformed API call, an incorrectly processed payment — and ask: what would have to be true for this output to make sense?
+Then find the step where that information first appeared.
+That is the fault origin.

 In the example trace above, the wrong output is a confirmation linking cust_789 to ord_555.
 Working backward: the agent called get_order with ord_555 at step 4.
 Where did ord_555 come from?
 It appeared in the LLM output at step 3 — an order ID that was never in the conversation context before that point.
-That's an entity hallucination, and step 3 is the fault origin.
+Entity hallucination.
+Step 3 is the fault origin.

 Anomaly flags as accelerants

-If your tracing infrastructure supports it, add automated anomaly flags to your trace events [3].
-Useful flag types include:
+If your tracing infrastructure supports it, attach automated anomaly flags to trace events [3].
+Useful flag types:

-ENTITY_HALLUCINATION— model referenced an entity ID not found in prior contextTOOL_ARG_MISMATCH— tool was called with arguments that don't match its schemaCONTEXT_DRIFT— the agent's stated goal changed between turns without user instructionLOOP_DETECTED— same tool called with near-identical arguments within the same sessionENTITY_MISMATCH— a tool returned data belonging to a different entity than the one being processed
+ENTITY_HALLUCINATION— the model referenced an entity ID not found in prior contextTOOL_ARG_MISMATCH— a tool was called with arguments that violate its schemaCONTEXT_DRIFT— the agent's stated goal changed between turns without user instructionLOOP_DETECTED— the same tool was called with near-identical arguments inside one sessionENTITY_MISMATCH— a tool returned data belonging to a different entity than the one being processed

-These flags don't catch every failure, but they dramatically accelerate the backward trace.
-In the example above, the ENTITY_HALLUCINATION flag on step 3 points directly to the fault origin without needing to manually compare 40 events.
+These flags do not catch every failure.
+They dramatically accelerate the backward trace.
+In the example above, the ENTITY_HALLUCINATION flag at step 3 points directly to the fault origin without manually comparing 40 events.

-Beyond individual LLM call summaries, examine what was actually in the context window at the fault origin step.
-For agents that use structured working memory or tool-call history as context, the question is: what did the model believe to be true when it made the wrong inference?
-Reconstruct the full prompt — system message, conversation history, tool results, working memory — at that exact step.
-The fault origin will be visible in the context, not just the output.
+LLM call summaries tell you what the model said.
+They do not tell you what it believed.
+Examine what was actually in the context window at the fault origin step.
+For agents using structured working memory or tool-call history as context, the question is: what did the model believe to be true when it made the wrong inference?
+Rebuild the full prompt — system message, conversation history, tool results, working memory — at that exact step.
+The fault origin is visible in the context, not just the output.

 | Failure Mode | Primary Signal | First Triage Step | Blast Radius |